 Diversity, Equity and Inclusion

-The Huntington National Bank: An Inclusive Culture
+The Huntington Bank: An Inclusive Culture

-At Huntington, Welcome means Welcome to all.
-We are committed to an inclusive culture where everyone feels welcome, safe and respected.
-Creating an inclusive and diverse environment involves embracing different skills, backgrounds, experiences and perspectives and having a workforce that reflects our communities helps us better understand and meet the needs of our customers.
+Creating an inclusive environment involves embracing different skills, backgrounds, experiences and perspectives and having a workforce that reflects our communities helps us better understand and meet the needs of our customers.
 Inclusiveness is a business imperative—and will continue to be a driving force in our success.
+By embracing each colleague’s uniqueness, our caring and inclusive culture comes to life.

 Engagement